typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/parameter-properties.md

 ## Options

 This rule, in its default state, does not require any argument and would completely disallow the use of parameter properties.
+It may take an options object containing either or both of:

+- `"allows"`: allowing certain kinds of properties to be ignored
+- `"prefer"`: either `"class-properties"` _(default)_ or `"parameter-properties"`

+### `"allows"`

-If you would like to allow certain types of parameter properties then you may pass an object with the following options:
+If you would like to ignore certain kinds of properties then you may pass an object containing `"allows"` as an array of any of the following options:

 - `allows`, an array containing one or more of the allowed modifiers.
 Valid values are:
   - `readonly`, allows **readonly** parameter properties.